Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Structured Data Types/Lists.md

 List comprehensions provide an alternative way to implicitly construct a list, but they cannot be used as a pattern.

-They construct a list using an existing list.
+They construct a list from an existing one.

 ```Clean
 // Language: Clean